 Today Keller Williams has just over 160,000 agents and accounts for around 10% of all homes sold in North America.

 eXp Realty, on the other hand, was founded in 2009 by a former KW team leader, Glenn Sanford.
-Glenn was a high producing team leader, doing over $80 million in volume though multiple expansion teams across the country.
+Glenn was a high-producing team leader, doing over $80 million in volume through multiple expansion teams across the country.
 However, when the market turned in the housing collapse of 2008, Glenn was stuck with a ton of overhead, and it nearly caused him to go out of business.

 Rather than give up, Glenn decided to create a new real estate brokerage.
 This real estate brokerage would not depend on brick and mortar offices and would instead support agents nationwide via a cloud office.
 This brokerage was eXp Realty the office would become eXp World.